Security Model

 - Architecture - deep dive into Portal’s internal design

-- Wallet and ENS - wallet auth and ENS gasless DNS import
+- Wallet and ENS - admin tokens, wallet auth, and ENS gasless DNS import

 - Self-Hosting - run your own relay server